SPRING CLASSES NOW ENROLLING!!!

 Improv uses the same basic skill set regardless of what format or form you are doing.
 That being said, each form uses a different muscle and we believe, to be well-rounded performer, you should be exercising as many improv muscles as possible.
 That is why The Philadelphia School of Improv (PSI) offers classes on multiple forms.
 Click here to see our full curriculum and philosophy.
 Click here to meet our Instructors.

 Scroll down or click the buttons below to find which class or workshop appeals to you as a performer and start there.
-We’ll be adding more classes as time goes on, so be sure to sign up for our PSI Mailing List to find out when new ones are added.
+We’ll be adding more classes as time goes on, so be sure to sign up for our PSI Mailing List to hear first when new learning opportunities are added.

 Students are required to see at least one show (either ComedySportz or a special show) during the course.
-Students receive 4 comps/semester to see shows for FREE (unless specified).
+Students receive comps per semester to see shows for FREE (and then heavily discounted after that during their tuition).

 COMEDYSPORTZ CURRICULUM